Updated May 3, 2023

 - 60 percent of a dominant color.
 This should be the main color to build your palette.
 Usually walls and anchor pieces such as flooring, rugs, or large-scale furniture.

 - 30 percent of a secondary color.
 Vary the tones of this color to keep the room interesting.
 Think accent furniture, area rugs, wood trim, textiles, etc.

 P.S.
-What some color inspiration, here is the link to our Pinterest boards.
-This might be a great place to start.
+What some color inspiration, check out our Pinterest boards.
+They might be a great place to start.

 Other Articles you may enjoy

 Table Runners - A Quick & Easy Way to Add Color and Style to Any Room

 10 Easy Ways to Freshen Your Kitchen Decor

 I never thought to base an interior color scheme on my hobbies.
 I enjoy mountain biking, especially in the fall.
 Maybe my house should base the color scheme of my house on fall colors then.